ZeroAfro/Portfolio/Coding/Python/General Python Projects/Weight Loss Calculator/README.md

 5. Receive your recommended daily calorie intake to meet your weight loss goal.
 6. Press ENTER to exit after viewing the result.

-At any point, type `q` and press ENTER to quit.
+💡 You can type `q` at any point to quit.

 ---